Residents in a quiet neighborhood didn't have the best start to the weekend.

 "Officers are following up on a lead, however, no suspects at this time.
 It is possible there is more than one suspect," said Police Chief Kevin Schmidt.

-A suspect or suspects used black and blue spray paint to plaster racial slurs and graphic drawings of genitalia on sidewalks, garages, and cars.
+A suspect or suspects used black and blue spray paint to plaster racial slurs and graphic drawings on sidewalks, garages, and cars.

 Deb Deleon was walking around the neighborhood to survey the damages.
-Like many other people around the area, they are asking why.
+Like many other people around the area, she is asking why.

 Jeffrey Gawronski described the neighbors as friendly and kind.